In search of convexity: diagonals and numerical ranges: Convexity of the set of constant diagonals

-Apart from Toeplitz operators mentioned above, the examples of $T\in B(H)$ with open $W(T)$ include, in particular, weighted shifts with periodic weights, see \cite[Proposition 6]{Stout}.
+Apparently, the simplest example of $T\in B(H)$ with open $W(T)$ is provided by selfadjoint $T$ such that $m:=\min \sigma(T)$ and $M:=\max\sigma(T)$ are not eigenvalues of $T$ and $M>m.$ Indeed, it is well-known that in this case $m$ and $M$ do not belong to $W(T).$ Since $\overline {W(T)}=\conv \sigma(T)=[m, M]$ and $W(T)$ is an interval, it follows that $W(T)=(m, M).$ Apart from Toeplitz operators mentioned above, the examples of $T\in B(H)$ with open $W(T)$ include, in particular, weighted shifts with periodic weights, see \cite[Proposition 6]{Stout}.
 Several more general classes of weighted shifts with open numerical ranges were described in \cite{Tam} and \cite{Wang}.
 Remark that the numerical range of a weighted shift is an open or closed disc centered at the origin, so this class of operators fits very well into the framework of Corollary \ref{Bour}.
 Unfortunately, the numerical ranges of tuples of weighted shifts have not been studied in the literature.

 \begin{remark} Note that if $T\in B(H)$ and $\lambda \in {\mathcal D}_{{\rm const}}(T),$ then $\lambda$ is an element of $W(T)$ which is attained on a set spanning $H.$ Thus from \cite[Theorem 1]{Embry} (or from the argument given in the proof of (i)$\Rightarrow$(ii), Theorem \ref{bourin}), it follows that ${\mathcal D}_{{\rm const}}(T)\subset \Relint W(T)$ for any $T \in B(H).$ So $\Relint W(T)$ arises naturally in the study of ${\mathcal D}_{{\rm const}}(T)$ even when $W(T)$ is not relatively open. \end{remark}